ssyarlag/election-blog/content/post/2024-09-19-week-3-polling/index.md

 |                  2.119166                  |                 0.5729736                  |

 Our model predicted that, based on polling trends from previous years, Biden would earn 54.4 % of the two-party popular vote, while Trump would earn 48.3% in 2020.
 While these predictions were slightly high for both candidates, the poll was off by over 2 percentage points for Biden.
 Furthermore, they align with our earlier finding (using only November polling) that election forecasts tend to more accurately predict outcomes for Republican candidates.
-However, it is also interesting that this model *overpredicts* performance for both candidates.
+However, it is also interesting that this model *overpredicts* performance for both candidates, even leading to a total value of over 100%.

 Given these findings, it is interesting to compare the perspectives that two major pollsters involved with FiveThirtyEight -- Nate Silver and G. Elliot Morris -- have proposed regarding election forecasting, an *extension* of our previous analytical work.